+Prediabetes, also known as borderline diabetes, is a condition with higher blood sugar (or blood glucose) levels than normal, but lower levels than in diabetes.
+It is the result of increasing insulin resistance which can eventually progress to type 2 diabetes.
 So many people have prediabetes and diabetes that it may feel inevitable to you, especially if you have family members with diabetes.
-However, diabetes is not inevitable for most people if they treat prediabetes properly.
+However, prediabetes is not inevitable for most people and it can even be reversed if proper treatments are received.
 Preventing diabetes is just one of many reasons to treat prediabetes.

 Some misconceptions may tempt you not to treat prediabetes.
 These are some dangerous myths that could convince you not to treat prediabetes, and the truth about why treating prediabetes is important.

-One answer to why you should treat prediabetes is because you can!
+One answer to why you should treat prediabetes is because you can reverse it!
 Prediabetes may be a chronic and progressive condition, but it is one that can be affected with treatment.
-Treatment can do one of the following.
+Treatment can do one of the following:

-The research on prediabetes treatment is solid.
-It works.
+The research on prediabetes treatment is solid and it works!
 Simple lifestyle changes such as losing weight and increasing physical activity can lower diabetes risk by over 50% if you have prediabetes.
 This effective program is now a standardized program known as a Centers for Disease Control and Prevention (CDC)-approved Diabetes Prevention Program (DPP).

 Part of prediabetes treatment is to monitor blood sugar levels so you know whether your plan is working or if it needs some tweaks.
 Your doctor is likely to order an A1C test every year or more often.
 This is a simple blood test that you can get at the lab or clinic where you usually get your blood drawn.